playfulprogramming/playfulprogramming/content/blog/intro-to-web-accessability/index.md

 # Keyboard is King {#keyboard}

 Just as developers have preferences with keyboard or mouse, so too do your end-users.
-Some users may only be able to utilize the keyboard to navigate the digital world.
+Some people may only be able to utilize the keyboard to navigate the digital world.
 Not only is keyboard navigation critical for accessibility, but it enables power users of your application to be more efficient as well.

 While you may immediately think of "keyboard shortcuts" to trigger different applications, it's often easy to forget about smaller interactions as well.